 Charles Town Under the Lords Proprietors' Rule (1670-1729):

 The first ship to land in Charles Town was the Carolina, which landed in April of 1670.
 It was followed shortly by the Albemarle and the Port Royal.
 These three ships had left England with 150 people on board; 2 died enroute.
 Among the passengers on the Carolina was William Sayle, the first governor of Charles Town.

 The original destination for the ships was Port Royal.
 The Kiawah Indians in that area convinced the settlers that Charles Towne was a better choice for farming, and the settlers observed that Charles Towne was further away from the Spanish settlement of St. Augustine.

 The Carolina reached land and anchored at Sewee Bay/Bull's Island on March 17; Port Royal about March 21 and stayed 2 days; then to St. Helena; then to Kiawah, Ashley River, arriving early in April.

-The five commoners of the first Council, Joseph Dalton, R. Donne, Ra.
+The five commoners of the first Executive Council, Joseph Dalton, R. Donne, Ra.
 Marshall, Paul Smyth, and S. West ,were elected while they were anchored at St. Helena.

 The first English settlement in what is now called South Carolina was made in 1670, when William Sayle sailed up the Ashley River with three shiploads of English emigrants from Barbados.
 These settlers pitched their tents on its banks and built a town on Albemarle Point, which has since wholly disappeared.